piqueserver/piqueserver/README.md

  The purpose of this repo is to be a continuation of PySnip.

 #### What if PySnip development returns?

 Then they would merge our changes and development would be continued there, I guess.
 The important thing is to keep AoS servers alive.

-#### How long will it take for the first release?

-March 2017 probably.

 #### Why should I use piqueserver instead of PySnip/PySpades?